Magheracloone: Religion

 The ceremony served to memorialise the victims of the penal laws, which climaxed in the tragedy of The Great Famine.
 Catholic Emancipation saw an explosion in the number of Roman Catholic churches and schools built in Ireland.

 St. Molua's cemetery contains the remains of both Protestants and Catholics and was cleared from its overgrown condition in the 1980s, to much acclaim.
 (All cemeteries in the parish are immaculately maintained).
 In the 1970s, however, both the interior and exterior of Ss.
 Peter & Paul church (a 'barn church' constructed in 1825) were extensively damaged as a result of perhaps well-meaning but nonetheless gravely ill-conceived 'renovations' by then parish priest, Canon Drum, much to the consternation of locals who wished to continue worshiping at the altar built by their ancestors as an expression of their civic pride in the climate of Catholic Emancipation.

 The Ss.
 Peter & Paul church still includes an intricate wooden ceiling.
 Constructed on an east–west axis, facing the rising sun (a symbol of Christ - The Celtic cross features the rising sun, a Celtic symbol, fused with a cross, as a symbol of the new Christian faith conquering the ancient pagan one), the building is renowned for its light and spaciousness.
 Its Turnerelli altar and side altars, redoros, mosaics, galleries and pipe organ, were all lost.
 Two stone crosses were also removed from the pinnacles of the exterior gables and replaced with iron crosses.

 In 2000, the bell was electrified and the wheel and chain of this Victorian cast iron bell were removed and have since disappeared.

 Music

 The nineteenth century harper Patrick Byrne was a native of the parish.
-Born and raised in the town-land of Greaghlone, he went on to achieve international fame, becoming the first person ever photographed while playing a harp.
+Born and raised in the town-land of Greaghlone, he went on to achieve international fame, becoming the first person photographed while playing a harp.
 He retired to the townland of Beagh at the end of his life and is buried in Carrickmacross.
-A monument to the blind harper was recently erected by Magheracloone Heritage Group at the Ball Alley junction along the Carrickmacross-Kingscourt road (which passes through Magheracloone).
+A monument to the blind harper was recently erected by Magheracloone Heritage Group at the Ball Alley crossroads along the Carrickmacross-Kingscourt road (which passes through Magheracloone).
 A GAA sports ground and community centre are located next to this monument.
 Local harpist and All-Ireland medal winner, Rosey McCabe, played some traditional tunes at the unveiling.